FLAG

 Tripoli-Castel Benito Airport

 The Libyan capital of Tripoli had two major airports in the second half of the 20th century.
 These two airports are often confused in Western aviation literature, but also frequently in Eastern literature.
-Let's take a look at the history of Tripoli International Airport.
+Let's take a look at the military history of Tripoli International Airport.

 The airport was built by Italian colonists in the 1920s.
 After World War II, the airport was used by the British..
 The British expanded it and renamed it RAF Idris in honor of the Libyan king.